stephematician/mimputest/README.md

 _Yet another_ implementation of multiple imputation using random forests.
-Like others, it is based on the Multiple Imputation via Chained equations ([Van Buuren and Groothuis-Oudshoorn, 2011][vanbuuren2011_doi]), however it supports a number of variants:
+Like others, it is based on the Multiple Imputation via Chained equations ([Van Buuren and Groothuis-Oudshoorn, 2011][vanbuuren2011_doi]) however it uses a new prediction implementation which can speed up imputation 1.5-2.5x depending on the variant used:

 1. [Doove et al (2014)][doove2014_doi] draws by 'leaf matching', i.e. drawing from observed values that are in the same leaf of any tree, this is the